About Bluefin Tuna

 Common Mistakes

 - Light line on heavy fish.
-30 lb fluoro is not enough for a 120-pound bluefin that decides to go deep.
-Start at 60, drop down only if nobody's bit.
+30 lb fluoro can whip a 60-pounder fished right, but it's a long fight — and a 120-pound bluefin that goes deep will out-gun it.
+Start at 40–50, drop down if nobody's bit.

 - Setting the hook on the fall-bite.
 The fall-bite loads the rod on its own.
 If you swing, you rip the jig out of the fish's mouth.
 Just start cranking.